Assassins have often been portrayed as slick killers, dapper and confident.

 It’s also a nifty take on the spy/killer movie with good bits of comedy, sentiment, and charm.

 But the wall separating the two sides of Victor begins to crumble, bit by bit.
-As he stalks Rose (Emily Blunt) around an outdoor market, he really notices her.
+As he stalks Rose (Emily Blunt) around an outdoor market, he begins to notice bits of her character.
 As she casually and deftly steals clothing, piece by piece, to fashion herself a nice outfit for the evening, Victor can’t help but admire the girl for her ability, creativity, and ambition.

-Victor decides to protect the girl, and they become fast friends, even if the friendships is based on false presumptions.
-She believes he’s a private detective, and he plays along as long as he can knowing the truth could destroy the relationship.
+Victor decides to protect the girl, and they become fast friends, even if the friendship is based on false presumptions.
+She believes he’s a private detective, and he plays along knowing the truth could destroy the burgeoning relationship.